Málaga Airport: Terminals

 Málaga Airport has three adjacent terminals, although only two are in use.
 It also has a General Aviation Terminal and a Cargo Terminal.
 Passengers can interchange between Terminal 2 and Terminal 3 both landside and airside.
 The Airport consists of three piers or docks used by airlines: Pier B (with 13 gates, seven with airbridges) and Pier C (with 10 gates, seven with airbridges) in Terminal 2, and Pier D (with 20 gates, 12 with airbridges) in Terminal 3.
 Pier B is used for non-Schengen traffic, Pier C is used for non-Schengen Traffic but can be used for Schengen traffic and Pier D is used by Schengen Traffic.
 EasyJet flights check in at Terminal 2 whilst all others use Terminal 3.
 The terminals have a total of 164 check-in desks, and have a total of 48 boarding gates of which 26 have airbridges.

 Terminal 1

 Terminal 1 (styled as T1) opened on 30 June 1972 and was used for flights to non-Schengen destinations, along with flights to Ceuta and Mellila.
 On 16 March 2010, flights to non-Schengen destinations moved to Pier C in Terminal 3 and flights to Ceuta and Mellila moved to Pier D, leaving Terminal 1 operating no flights, although Jet2.com continued to checked in flights there for a short while afterward.
-The terminal has since closed to the public.
+The terminal has since closed to the public, and will be demolished sometime between 2028 and 2031 as part of the Málaga Airport DORA III project.